dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 ![](/img/posts/idempotency-key-bids-successful-request.png)

-As you can notice, we explicitly set the endpoint to return no body which will set the HTTP status to 204, therefore providing enough context if when the bid is accepted by the system.
+As you can notice, we explicitly set the endpoint to return no body which will set the HTTP status to 204, therefore providing enough context if and when the bid is accepted by the system.

 The internals of the endpoint are quite simple - we find the lot by the `lot_id` from the URI, and we create a `Bid` for it with the `amount` sent in the